-For the past 8+ years at BPS-Statistics Indonesia, I’ve worked to make that happen.
-From building better statistics for policy, mentoring young data minds, to collaborating with the UN on big data and inequality, I’ve learned that the most powerful data is the kind that inspires us to grow; personally, professionally, and as part of something bigger.
+For the past 8+ years at BPS-Statistics Indonesia, I’ve worked to make that real—strengthening statistics so policy reflects people, not assumptions.
+Along the way, I’ve mentored young data minds, and collaborated with the UN on big data and inequality.
+What I’ve learned is this: the most powerful data doesn’t just inform decisions.
+It moves people—helping us grow personally, professionally, and as part of something bigger.

 If you believe data should be more than just numbers, let’s connect.
 I'd love to hear your story.